-Finding clients is more difficult at this stage then it will ever be again.
+Finding clients is more difficult at this stage than it will ever be again.

-While there are no shortcuts, I’m going to share with you how to start finding clients at the early stage of a business.
+While there are no shortcuts, I’m going to share with you how to start finding clients at this early stage of a business.

-This strategy is what I used when I started my business as a marketing coach in March of 2020.
-In less than one year, I went from having virtually no online audience and zero testimonials to having paying clients and a handful of heartfelt testimonials.
+I used this strategy when I started my business as a marketing coach in March 2020.
+In under a year, I went from having almost no online audience and no testimonials to having paying clients and some heartfelt testimonials.

 What this strategy is NOT: